We're hiring!

 2. Use of standardized assessment tools

 To make an accurate diagnosis, healthcare professionals use standardized assessment tools, such as questionnaires and observation grids.
-In Canada, the CADDRA form is frequently used to assess ADHD symptoms.
+In Canada, the CADDRA form form is frequently used to assess ADHD symptoms.
 This questionnaire, based on the criteria of the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders), quantifies the intensity of symptoms and compares the child’s behaviours with those of other children of the same age.

 Questionnaires are often completed by parents and teachers, as they provide a comprehensive perspective of the child’s behaviors in different contexts (home and school).
 This collaborative approach is essential for accurate diagnosis.